Owe Wagermark

 Senior Colonel Rolf Nils Ove (Owe) Wagermark (born 23 September 1951) is a retired Swedish Air Force officer.
 Wagermark commenced his military journey in the Swedish Air Force, starting at Roslagen Air Corps.
 Graduating from the Royal Swedish Air Force Academy in 1973, he served in various capacities, including Tactical and Air Defence Control System units.
 Noteworthy achievements include ranking top in advanced courses at both the French military schools, École militaire and École supérieure de guerre interarmées, marking the first time a Swedish officer claimed the top position in France.
 Wagermark served as ADC to Prince Bertil, Duke of Halland, and held significant roles in recruitment and information management within the Swedish Armed Forces.
 He served as Deputy Inspector of the Air Force from 1998 to 2000.

 Transitioning from the military, Wagermark assumed roles in the private sector, notably with AT&T Nordics AB.
-He later served in senior positions within Saab AB, including Chief of Staff and Senior Adviser to the CEO.
-Currently, he holds the position of Special Adviser to the President & CEO of Saab AB within the CEO Office, alongside serving as a board member of the Swedish Indian Business Council (SIBC).
+He later served in senior positions within Saab AB, including chief of staff and senior adviser to the CEO.
+Currently, he holds the position of special adviser to the president and CEO of Saab AB within the CEO Office, alongside serving as a board member of the Swedish Indian Business Council (SIBC).